hanster119/Application_Lowell/README.md

 # Application_Lowell
 Letter of Application for Lowell's position of Lead Treasury Specialist.
-As they apparently did not want application letters, and I do not particularly like LinkedIn, this is my way to reach them in a better way
+As you apparently did not want application letters, and I do not particularly like the setup of LinkedIn, this is my way to reach out in a better way, while demonstrating my abilities